Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

  -rw-r----- 1 us-web-user us-group [...] foobar-us-web-for-production.config

 .. [#] They shall be in the same ``US_CFG_ROOT`` directory (discussed below), and may be symbolic links.

+Finally, if being able to rely on multiple, different US configuration directories is necessary in order to be able to launch multiple US-Web instances (these configurations can then register the managers involved - typically the US-Web Configuration server - under different names), currently a single node can be used as, by default, such a node is named ``us_web`` (two instances would then clash at this level).